iotivity/iotivity-lite/README.rst

    :alt: Architecture
    :align: center

-The OCF Core Framework provides a versatile communications layer with best-in-class security for Device-to-Device (D2D) and Device-to-Cloud (D2C) connectivity over IP.
+The OCF Secure IP Device Framework provides a versatile communications layer with best-in-class security for Device-to-Device (D2D) and Device-to-Cloud (D2C) connectivity over IP.
-IoT interoperability is achieved through the use of consensus-derived, industry standard `data models <https://openconnectivity.org/developer/oneiota-data-model-tool>`_ spanning an array of usage verticals.
+IoT interoperability is achieved through the use of consensus-derived, industry standard `data models <https://github.com/openconnectivityfoundation/IoTDataModels>`_ spanning an array of usage verticals.
-The OCF Core Framework may be harnessed alongside other IoT technologies in a synergistic fashion to lend a comprehensive and robust IoT solution.
+The OCF Secure IP Device Framework may be harnessed alongside other IoT technologies in a synergistic fashion to lend a comprehensive and robust IoT solution.

 Please review the following `specifications <https://openconnectivity.org/developer/specifications/>`_ for more details: